TRIPS AND HEALTH: FREQUENTLY ASKED QUESTIONS

 And least-developed countries?

-Just to be clear, if a compulsory licence is issued it could be under the original TRIPS Agreement and not under the newer 2003 decision?
+Just to be clear, if a compulsory licence is issued it could be under the original TRIPS Agreement and not under the amended arrangements?

 Correct.
 The special compulsory licensing system in the amended TRIPS Agreement, and the earlier 2003 waiver decision, (sometimes called the “Paragraph 6 System” because it refers to paragraph 6 of the Doha Declaration) only deals with compulsory licences to produce medicines expressly for export.
 Many news stories are about compulsory licences issued primarily to supply domestic markets.
 That was always possible.
 And some proportion of production under 'regular' compulsory licences could always be exported, provided it wasn't the predominant part of production.
 Equally, compulsory licences issued to remedy anticompetitive practices were never limited to largely servicing the domestic market.